 Children Of Military Service Members Honored At State CapitolApril is the month to take extra time to honor the families of our military service members -- specifically, their children.
 Tuesday is National Purple Up Day, a still-growing celebration that has only been around for four years now.

-After years of living in a war-torn country, an Iraqi man is starting a new life in Minnesota with the help of some American soldiers he met overseas.
-Twelve days ago, Khalid, known by American soldiers as “Phillip,” arrived in the Twin Cities.
+Iraqi Interpreter Settles In To New Life In Minn.After years of living in a war-torn country, an Iraqi man is starting a new life in Minnesota with the help of some American soldiers he met overseas.
+Twelve days ago, Phillip arrived in the Twin Cities.
 He uses the nickname that American soldiers gave him in the interest of protecting his identity."Twelve days without any check points.
 Nobody asks me where I'm going, you know, all the security stuff.
 And you feel safe," Khalid said.
 "The first three, four days [it] was exciting.
 First time to see snow, you know.
 All this nice weather, but now, I feel cold."